-▼ To return to Real-Time mode, click Run Analysis or Run Workload Analysis on the Analyze tab.
+To return to Real-Time mode, click Run Analysis on the Analyze tab.

 Diagnose queries

 Access query diagnosis from any SQL Diagnostic Manager view that contains a SQL query such as the Query Statement Mode, Signature Mode, or the alert views.
 Query diagnosis helps you save time by analyzing the queries you care about without having to wait for a full analysis to complete.